Shavss/prefab-smart-parser/README.md

 MOD is an open-source machine-learning powered platform that unlocks the prefab supply chain.
 We allow architects to do prefab potential checks with price, CO2 impact and delivery time very early in the design phase - 100% model-based and parametric.
 We give manufacturers access to projects that are now unobtainable.

 Learn more about MOD and join us in shaping the future of modular construction [https://mod.construction](https://mod.construction)! 🚀

+## Contributors
+We thank everyone who contributed to this project, this was not possible without your support: [Contributors](CONTRIBUTORS.md)